-1 Sources reviewed include the International Standards Organization (ISO) 14021 standard, the U.S. Federal Trade Commission (FTC) Guides for the Use of Environmental Marketing Claims, the EU guideline for the Unfair Commercial Practices Directive, the Canadian Competition Bureau’s Environmental Claims: A Guide for Industry and Advertisers, and other guidelines and standards on environmental claims.
+1 Sources reviewed include the International Standards Organization (ISO) 14021 standard, the U.S. Federal Trade Commission (FTC) Guides for the Use of Environmental Marketing Claims, the EU guideline for the Unfair Commercial Practices Directive, updated proposed guidance issued by the Canadian Competition, and other guidelines and standards on environmental claims.

 cycle of a product, component, or package.